 There are numerous gun scopes and gun scope brands available on the market today.
 Leupold and Swarovski optics certainly provide more light under darker conditions.

-A good 2 – 12 X 50 gun scope should be sufficient for hunting caracal in South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the reticule quicker.
+A good 2 – 12 X 50 gun scope should be sufficient for hunting caracal South Africa.

 Caracal average shot distance